the-commons-project/okta-openmrs-proxy-server/README.md

-# FHIR Proxy Server
+# FHIR PROXY SERVER

-The FHIR Proxy Server is a lightweight application designed to act as an intermediary between client applications and FHIR servers.
-It provides a set of functionalities to enhance and secure the communication between clients and FHIR servers.
-This README file provides an overview of the FHIR Proxy Server, its features, installation instructions, and usage guidelines.
+The Fhir proxy server is a lightweight application designed to act as an intermediary between client applications and FHIR server.
+In our development it provides a set of functionalities to enhance and secure the communication between smartonfhir implementation and FHIR apis present in our openmrs instance.
+This README file provides an overview of this proxy,prerequisites, its features and installation guidelines.

 ## Prerequisites

-Before installing and running the FHIR Proxy Server, ensure that you have the following prerequisites:
+Before installing and running this proxy, ensure that you have the following prerequisites:

 - **Node.js**: Make sure you have Node.js installed on your system.
 You can download Node.js from the official website: [https://nodejs.org](https://nodejs.org).
 The server has been tested with Node.js version v18.15.0